-Croc Stock and Barra is a locally owned business from Darwin NT that specialise in handcrafted, Australian-made Crocodile, Buffalo and Barramundi leather products.
+Croc Stock and Barra is a locally owned business from Magnetic Island Queensland that specialise in handcrafted, Australian-made Crocodile, Buffalo and Barramundi leather products.
 We believe in supporting local and Australian businesses and purchase all our raw materials from local suppliers where ever possible.
 Where this is not possible only quality Australian suppliers are used.

 Many of our products are made from materials that would otherwise be thrown away due to low economic value.
 This gives us an opportunity to let our imaginations go wild and make weird and wonderful products that we refer to as Recycled Reptiles.
 We handcraft many of these smaller products ourselves while all our luxury products are manufactured by qualified Australian master leather craftsman and taxidermists to ensure our customers get a quality product that will last.

 So if you are looking for a real taste of the Australia take the time to browse the products in our online store and if you are ever on Magnetic Island, pop in and see us, we have the full range in store!